jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 about "inner city blacks," as if it's a problem for you and your favorite politicians to fix?
-Do you listen to talking heads on YouTube and Facebook who talk about problems of "inner city black culture"?
+Do you listen to talking heads on YouTube and Facebook who talk about problems of "black culture"?
 About the problems of "black on black" violence?
 On how blacks should "pull themselves up by their bootstraps"?
 If you do, then you're practically wallowing in media aimed at making you more paternalistic and superior.
 One of the first things